Notice of Intended Marriage (NOIM)

 Marriage Celebrants' Code of Practice

-The Commonwealth Attorney General - Marriage Celebrants Division, has laid out a Code of Practice for all Civil Celebrants to adhere to.
-If you wish to view a copy of the Code of Practice, please click HERE
+The Commonwealth Attorney General - Marriage Celebrants Division, has laid out a Code of Practice for all Authorised Marriage Celebrants to adhere to.
+If you wish to view a copy of the Code of Practice, please click HERE to go to a page you can download in pdf or word format

 If you have any concerns about me, or any marriage celebrant, please click HERE to find out about your rights and how to make a complaint.